 - Scrape your dough into a mixing bowl.
 If it feels too wet to the touch to form into cookies, add another few Tbsp of almond meal and/or oats and stir.
 I added another few tablespoons of each until I was able to form them into cookies without them sticking too much to my hands.

-- Add in chocolate and peanut butter chips, then chill dough for 10 minutes and preheat oven to 350 degrees F.
+- Add in chocolate and peanut butter chips, then chill dough for 10 minutes and preheat oven to 350 degrees F (176 C).

 - Scoop out 1 Tbsp amounts of your cookie dough and form into loose discs, then arrange on a parchment-lined baking sheet.
 They won’t expand so pack them closer together (but not touching).

 - Bake for 15-18 minutes or until golden brown and somewhat firm to the touch.
-The good thing about these cookies is a little under-baked is OK since there’s no eggs and they’ll ultimately just be a little more moist.
+The good thing about these cookies is a little under-baked is OK since there are no eggs and they’ll ultimately just be a little more moist.

 - Store leftovers in an airtight container for several days.
 Move to the fridge or freezer for longer term storage.